ethereum/ethereum-org-website/src/content/developers/tutorials/erc20-annotated-code/index.md

     uint8 private _decimals;
 ```

-These three variables are used to impprove readability.
+These three variables are used to improve readability.
 The first two are self-explanatory, but `_decimals`
 isn't.

 On one hand, ethereum does not have floating point or fractional variables.
 On the other hand,